-Kenmare Resources plc is listed on the London Stock Exchange under the ticker KMR and the Irish Stock Exchange under the ticker KMR.
+Kenmare Resources plc is listed on the London Stock Exchange and the Euronext Dublin under the ticker KMR.

 |Index||FTSE All-Share, FTSE SmallCap|